Hinatoy/photoDescriptionGenerator/README.md

 An extremely simple Spring GUI is used for interface that lets a user search for a photo on their computer via a File Chooser.

+After choosing a photo and processing it, the program with read the description out loud.

 ![Diagram](1.jpg)

 ## Results and difficulties